phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.51 - units physical type astropy update bugfix

+* fixes parsing the physical type of a unit in latest releases of astropy.
+Without this fix, some constraints may fail to run.
+* implements a new b.run_all_constraints, which is now automatically called when importing from a file in case any constraints were in the failed state.

 ### 2.3.50 - contact binary estimators bugfix

 * rv_geometry: explicitly look for RVs attached to stars (not envelopes, which raised a lookup error).